-The nanofiller added in polymer matrix has the ability to change the electromagnetic properties of the nanocomposites though the higher loadings of fillers had adverse impact on the composite.
-Such as it might enhance its viscosity, decrease mechanical strength and offered difficulties in processing.
-So during the process of fabrication care should be taken with the concentration of the filler to minimize its percolation threshold while increase the electrical conductivity of the composite [77-80].
+The nanofiller added in polymer matrix has the ability to change the electromagnetic properties of the nanocomposites though the higher loadings of fillers had adverse impact on the composite. such as it might enhance its viscosity, decrease mechanical strength and offered difficulties in processing.
+Thus, during the process of fabrication, care should be taken with the concentration of the filler to minimize its percolation threshold while increasing the electrical conductivity of the composite [77-80].
 The concentration of the filler has an influence on the conductivity though it will not increase abruptly but slowly.
-At a specific point of concentration there would be sudden and sharp increase in the conductivity after this limiting point once again the conductivity shows no alteration with more filler concentration.
+At a specific point of concentration, there would be sudden and sharp increase in the conductivity, but after this limiting point, the conductivity shows no alteration with more filler concentration.
 This limiting point is known as the "diafiltration threshold".
-At this point the polymer become a conductor.
+At this point, the polymer become a conductor.

-The mechanism of conductivity is well understood by the two supporting theories that are: (i): conductive channel theory while second one is (ii) tunnel effect theory
+The mechanism of conductivity is well understood by the two supporting theories that are: (i) conductive channel theory; and (ii) tunnel effect theory.

 The conductive channel theory supports in the case of higher filler concentration by making the infinite conductive path with the particles at the diafiltration threshold.
-In this situation the charge carriers are free to move in the paths to make the whole system conductive.
-While the tunneling effect is considered with lower filler concentration.
-In this case there are large spacing between the particles so the conductive paths are formed by the thermal vibration of the electrons when moving inside the system to make it conductive [81].
-The issue of maintaining the desire properties of the nanocomposite is still a challenge that is resolved by keeping in mind certain cases while merge filler with polymer.
-The cases are as follows (i): single filler (granular
+In this situation, the charge carriers are free to move in the paths to make the whole system conductive.
+While the tunnelling effect is considered with lower filler concentration.
+In this case, there are large spacing between the particles, so the conductive paths are formed by the thermal vibration of the electrons when moving inside the system to make it conductive [81].
+The issue of maintaining the desire properties of the nanocomposite is still a challenge but can be resolved by keeping in mind certain cases while merging filler with polymer: (i) single filler (granular /fibrous) take in with mono-polymer; (ii) dual filler (fibrous and granular) with single mono-polymer; (iii) single filler incorporated with dual immiscible polymers; and (iv) dual filler with blend of with dual immiscible polymers.
+The incorporation of the above mentioned cases leads to a better dispersion of the filler inside the polymer matrix that produce desire electrical conductivity at the diafiltration threshold [14].